-Permissions that need your Attention!
+Permissions in mobile apps that need your Attention!

 Point that you need to register: Giving permission to Android apps eventually ends up giving control of your phone and to its content as well.
 Therefore, let’s walk through how to ensure safety and stay within control when using such apps.

 Every time we try to install an app from an App Store, an app permission request is our first encounter.
 Usually, it is asking permission to control sensitive data.
 Hence, not only should you be alert about the apps you download from Play Store, but should also be prudent about the permissions they are asking you for.